opf/openproject/docs/cloud-edition-guide/invoices-and-billing-history/README.md

 ## Frequently asked questions (FAQ)

-### Is there an advantage of the annual over the monthly OpenProject plan?

-We offer two months of the Cloud Edition for free if you choose an annual plan.

 ### Can we pay the OpenProject cloud edition by transfer?

 Yes, for customers in the EU it is possible to pay by bank transfer (as well as by credit card).